NEENUKB/The-Sparks-Foundations-Internship_Tasks/README.md

 Internship Category : Data Science And Business Analytics

-# Task 1 : Prediction using Supervised ML (Level - Beginner)
+# Task 1 : Prediction using Supervised ML

 1. Predict the percentage of marks of an student based on the number of study hours.
 2. This is a simple linear regression task as it involves just 2 variables.